topepo/nyr-2020/README.md

 ## Materials for the 2020 NYR Machine Learning workshop

-The materials will be posted a day or some prior to the workshop (this page will be updated).
+These materials are for the remote workshop on August 5-6 and 12-13, 2020

 ## Package/software